10 Things Your Dog Should Be Doing Every Single Day

 Brushing its teeth

 Though oral health often gets side-stepped when it comes to our fur companions, it’s extremely important.
-It’s also one of the easiest things you can do to promote their overall body health.
+It’s also one of the easiest things you can do to promote their overall body health—here’s how to successfully clean your dog’s teeth.
 “Without a routine dental care regiment, dogs run the risk of developing periodontal (gum) disease, which often causes gum infection, tooth pain and loss, and malnourishment,” explains Danielle Bernal, DVM, a veterinarian with Whimzeez daily dental chews.
 “Periodontal disease also has the potential to impact heart, liver and kidney function down the line, so daily care is crucial for overall health from tooth to tail.”
 This includes regular physical brushing of your dog’s teeth.
 If your dog is resistant to brushing, there are daily dental chews, such as Whimzeez, that’ll help break down plaque, tartar and bad bacteria that can resurface on the tooth in as little as 24 hours.
 Find out what your dog’s bad breath could be trying to tell you.

 “At a minimum, dogs should get 30 to 45 minutes of exercise every single day,” says Devereaux.
 “If you have an older dog with decreased stamina, an overweight dog trying to lose weight, or a large breed puppy still in its growing stage, it is best to break down the period of exercise into smaller intervals several times per day.”